dnatheist/superpositionHalos/README.md

 ## Quantum Hydrogen Galactic Halo Model
-Inspired by Alan Ernest’s 2001 arXiv paper: Dark Matter and Galactic Halos - A Quantum Approach This is a simple Jupyter notebook to test if galaxy halos could be neutral hydrogen in high-n quantum superposition (no dark matter required).
+Inspired by Alan Ernest’s 2001 arXiv paper: Dark Matter and Galactic Halos - A Quantum Approach.

+This is a simple Jupyter notebook to test if galaxy halos could be neutral hydrogen in high-n quantum superposition (no dark matter required).
   *SuperpositionHalos.ipynb is just one: NGC3198
   *quantum_halo_toy_model.ipynb has drop down for various galaxies and parameters.